-- It is considered common courtesy to include your name when sending me an email.
-Especially when your email contains a question. - Please come to class on time.
-It is disrespectful and disruptive to me and everyone else if somebody strolls into class late. - If you need to leave early, please inform me before the class begins. - Refrain from being distracted during lectures. - Please turn off all electronic devices such as cell phones, pagers, and beeping watches. - Laptop use.
+• It is considered common courtesy to include your name when sending me an email.
+Especially when your email contains a question.

+- Please come to class on time.
+It is disrespectful and disruptive to me and everyone else if somebody strolls into class late. - If you need to leave early, please inform me before the class begins. - If you intend to or have a tendency to sleep, read newspapers, do crossword puzzles, check your email or portfolio, surf the net, or entertain yourself in other ways during lectures, STAY AT HOME.
+Such behavior is disruptive for everyone. - Please turn off all electronic devices such as cell phones, pagers, and beeping watches. - Laptop use.
 You are free to use a laptop or tablet pc for the purpose of note taking only, not for any other purpose.
 You should be warned that this class makes intensive use of graphs.
 If you are unable to quickly reproduce graphs on your computer you may fall behind during the lecture.
 In such a case, a laptop as a note taking tool is a disadvantage.